ghmcadams/vscode-lintlens/README.md

 ## Features

-Adds details and a documentation link above each [ESLint rule](https://eslint.org/docs/rules/) (including [plugins](https://www.npmjs.com/search?q=eslint-plugin-&ranking=popularity)) in your configuration file located anywhere in your workspace (supports multiple config files).
+Adds details and a documentation link above each [ESLint rule](https://eslint.org/docs/rules/) (including [plugins](https://www.npmjs.com/search?q=eslint-plugin-&ranking=popularity)) in your configuration file located anywhere in your workspace folders (supports multiple config files).

 Supports all configuration file formats currently [supported by ESLint](https://eslint.org/docs/user-guide/configuring#configuration-file-formats)

 - JavaScript - use `.eslintrc.js` and export an object containing your configuration.
 - YAML - use `.eslintrc.yaml` or `.eslintrc.yml` to define the configuration structure.
 - JSON - use `.eslintrc.json` to define the configuration structure.
 ESLint’s JSON files also allow JavaScript-style comments.
-- Deprecated - use `.eslintrc`, which can be either JSON or YAML.
+- **Deprecated** - use `.eslintrc`, which can be either JSON or YAML.
 - package.json - create an `eslintConfig` property in your `package.json` file and define your configuration there.

 If you are new to ESLint check the [documentation](http://eslint.org/).